YamilaTimmer/depmap-portal-data-visualizations/README.md

 ### Launch the app

-Now that the R data objects are created, the app itself can be run as following:
+Now that the R data objects are created, the app itself can be run as follows:

 ```r
 library(shiny)